aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-02/lesson-01.md

 [Zach Liebermann](http://zach.li/)

+## Debugging, solving problems

+Sooner or later, you will get stuck, annoyed, frustrated, confused, or some other form of negative emotions when your code just does not work and you don't know why. **This is normal.** You can choose to handle these situations calmly and focus on trying to solve the issues.
+There are several ways to approach this.
+[Here are some recommendations](../../debugging/)

 ## p5js: mouseIsPressed and keyIsPressed

 There are two new system variables built into p5js that we are going to need to use this week: